jordyvanvorselen/blog/content/_index.md

 High test coverage, software architecture and open-source fanatic.
 Strives for *beautiful* code.

-In my career I have helped solve critical problems for many different companies by building robust software solutions.
-The work ranged from short assignments to multi-year projects for some of the largest enterprise companies of the Netherlands - like Signify or ASML.
+In my career I help companies solve critical problems by designing and building robust software solutions.
+My previous work ranged from short assignments to multi-year projects for some of the largest enterprise companies of the Netherlands - like Signify or ASML.

 When not busy coding, I can be found lifting weights 🏋️‍♂️ or playing guitar :guitar:.